 Are You Well?
 COVID-19 app designed to provide comprehensive medical assistance

-A mobile app that uses artificial intelligence to help patients assess their symptoms.
+Mobile app uses artificial intelligence to help patients assess their symptoms

 The global COVID-19 pandemic has crippled medical systems and left patients worried, particularly when they think they might have symptoms.
 The “Are You Well?” app is designed to address this problem by using an artificial intelligence (AI) chatbot to gather information from individuals who are facing a new normal with stay-at-home or quarantine orders, and providing information to medical professionals to help them understand patterns of the virus in their immediate area.